 - 1. HEPA vacuums shall be used to remove accessible gross contaminants from openings into floor cell systems. - 2.
-Wire will be pulled from the raceways and disposed of as ACM. - The dust on floors 30, 38, and 39 has been characterized as hazardous waste due to the presence of cadmium, however the September 7, 2005.
-Deconstruction Plan provides details for the testing of anticipated waste stream materials that are impacted by dust characterized as hazardous waste.
+Wire will be pulled from the raceways and Walker ducts and disposed of as ACM, or cleaned and disposed of / recycled as conventional waste.
+The dust on floors 30, 38, and 39 has been characterized as hazardous waste due to the presence of cadmium, however the September 7, 2005 Deconstruction Plan provides details for the testing of anticipated waste stream materials that are impacted by dust characterized as hazardous waste.
 In accordance with Section 4.3.3 of the approved waste plan, due to the previously identified concentration of Cadmium in settled dust that exceeded regulatory limits for hazardous characteristics samples of non-porous wires/cables were collected from the thirty-eighth (38) and thirty-ninth (39) floors for TCLP Cadmium analysis.
 The TCLP Cadmium analytical results from the non-porous wires/cables waste stream sampled recorded no detectable levels of Cadmium.
 Based upon this result the non-porous wire/cable waste stream from these floors will be managed as a non-hazardous waste stream and disposed of as asbestos waste in accordance with Section 4.2.4 of the approved waste plan.